 - The Tal Shiar: The Romulans are definitely obsessed with military, but they are very different from groups like the Cardassians or Klingons.
 Their secret police and intelligence bureau, the Tal Shiar, is really good at its job and they much prefer slipping a knife into your back than charging at your front.

 The first thing you want to do for your Romulan game is to download “Jester” David Gibson’s Romulan species profile for all your players use.
 Unlike a Federation crew, Romulan vessels tend to be homogenous so it will be up to specific Talents and character creation choices to differentiate the crew.
-Although it’s not widely seen in the series, Remans also serve onboard Romulan vessels and you can use this species profile to create those characters as well.
+Although it’s not widely seen in the series, Remans also serve onboard Romulan vessels and you can use the species profile below to create those characters as well.

 Of course, a Romulan crew needs a Romulan ship.
-Check out this document for six Romulan spaceframes, some new Ship Talents, and a new Mission Profile for sneaky espionage vessels.
+Check out the document below for six Romulan spaceframes, some new Ship Talents, and a new Mission Profile for sneaky espionage vessels.
 The spaceframes here come from a variety of places and they might vary from the Romulan vessels you like from novels, miniatures games, The Way of D’era, or Star Trek Online.
 If you have no preconceptions about Romulan ships aside from the classic Bird-of-Prey and the mean, green D’deridex warbird then this document is probably all you need.
 If you want to make sure your favorite vessel is represented, check out my guidelines for homebrew spaceframes and assemble your own in mere minutes!